 Proxies submitted properly by one of the methods discussed above and not subsequently revoked, will be voted as directed by you.
-If your properly signed proxy does not provide specific voting instructions, the persons designated as proxy holders on the proxy card will vote (1) "FOR" each nominee for director, (2) "EVERY YEAR" on the advisory vote recommending the frequency of the advisory vote on the compensation of our named executive officers, (3) "FOR" the ratification of the appointment of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2019, and (4) as recommended by our Board with regard to any other matters that may properly come before the meeting, or, if no such recommendation is given, in such proxy holder's own discretion.
+If your properly signed proxy does not provide specific voting instructions, the persons designated as proxy holders on the proxy card will vote (1) "FOR" each nominee for director, (2) "FOR" the advisory approval of the resolution approving the compensation of our named executive officers as of December 31, 2019, (3) "FOR" the ratification of the appointment of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2020, and (4) as recommended by our Board with regard to any other matters that may properly come before the meeting, or, if no such recommendation is given, in such proxy holder's own discretion.